Abel Azcona

-Abel Azcona (born 1 April 1988) is a Spanish artist, specializing in performance art.
+Abel Azcona Marcos (born 1 April 1988) is a Spanish artist, specializing in performance art.
 His work includes installations, sculptures, and video art.
 He is known as the "enfant terrible" of Spanish contemporary art.
 His first works dealt with personal identity, violence and the limits of pain; his later works are of a more critical, political and social nature.

 Azcona's works have been exhibited at the Venetian Arsenal, the Contemporary Art Center in Málaga, the Bogotá Museum of Modern Art, the Houston Art League, the Leslie-Lohman Museum of Art in New York and the Círculo de Bellas Artes in Madrid.
 His work has also been exhibited at the Asian Art Biennale in Dhaka and Taipei, the Lyon Biennale, the Miami International Performance Festival and the Bangladesh Live Art Biennale.
 The Bogotá Museum of Contemporary Art dedicated a retrospective exhibition to him in 2014.